Deploy a private mobile network through Azure Private 5G Core - Azure portal

 If the validation fails, you'll see an error message and the configuration tab(s) containing the invalid configuration will be flagged with red dots.
 Select the flagged tab(s) and use the error messages to correct invalid configuration before returning to the Review + create tab.

-Once the configuration has been validated, select Create to create the Mobile Network resource and any SIM resources.
+Once the configuration has been validated, select Create to create the Mobile Network, slice, and any SIM resources.

 The Azure portal will now deploy the resources into your chosen resource group.
 You'll see the following confirmation screen when your deployment is complete.

-Select Go to resource group, and then check that your new resource group contains the correct Mobile Network resource.
+Select Go to resource group, and then check that your new resource group contains the correct Mobile Network and Slice resources.
 It may also contain the following, depending on the choices you made during the procedure.

 - A SIM group resource (if you provisioned SIMs).

-- Service, SIM Policy, Data Network, and Slice resources (if you decided to use the default service and SIM policy).
+- Service, SIM Policy, and Data Network resources (if you decided to use the default service and SIM policy).

-You can either begin designing policy control to determine how your private mobile network will handle traffic, or you can start adding sites to your private mobile network.
+You can begin designing policy control to determine how your private mobile network will handle traffic, create more network slices, or start adding sites to your private mobile network.